 The Chinnar Wildlife Sanctuary is located in the Western Ghats and is a part of the Idukki District.
 Spread over an area of 90.44 km², This region is richly populated with a wide array of indigenous flora and fauna which makes it a popular tourist destination.
 Chinnar houses a myriad variety of medicinal plants, and as the home to start tortoise.
 Since it is a government protected enclosure, you can experience flora and fauna in its natural habitat, uninterrupted by the clamour of the city.

-Famous for its Lion and Deer Safari, Neyyar Wildlife Sanctuary is a treat for nature enthusiasts.
+Famous for its Lion and Deer Safari, Neyyar wildlife sanctuary in Kerala is a treat for nature enthusiasts.
 The park houses a crocodile farm and elephant rehabilitation centre.
 Ask for a guided tour of the sanctuary which is quite informative.

 Kerala's Palakkad district gives you a chance to venture right into the laps of the wild with its Parambikulam Wildlife Sanctuary.
 Best known for its constant efforts to preserve the dwindling tiger population, this destination is a popular tourist spot as well.
 This sanctuary is also home to four different indigenous tribes- Kadar, Malasar, Muduvar and Mala Malasar.
 Jungle treks and safari here are quite unique and eye-opening experiences.